The International (2006 film)

 The International (Beynelmilel) is a 2006 Turkish comedy-drama film, directed by Muharrem Gülmez and Sırrı Süreyya Önder, about a group of local musicians preparing to play at a large military parade in a small town near Adana, Turkey.
 The film, which went on general release across Turkey on December 29, 2006, won awards at film festivals in Adana, Ankara, Istanbul and Thessalonika.
 It was also entered into the 29th Moscow International Film Festival.

 Plot

-In 1982 a small town near Adana prepares to host a large military parade.
+In 1982, a small town near Adana is preparing for a big military parade.
 A group of local musicians are to perform at the event.
-Gülendam, the daughter of Abuzer, one of the musicians is getting ready for university.
-Her boyfriend Haydar who is a left wing activist and his friends hatch plot to replace the track to be played with The Internationale.
+Gülendam, the daughter of Abuzer, one of the musicians, is preparing for university.
+Her boyfriend, Haydar, a left-wing activist, gives a record of The International which he possessed to Gülendam for safekeeping because he is afraid to be discovered with it.
+As she secretly listens to the record in longing with her boyfriend her father Abuzer hears the tune.
+Unawares of what the music is and what it represents, he decides to base the performance of his band on it for the parade to be given in honor of an official visit from the capital.
+This comedy of errors leads to a sad outcome.
+Abuzer and the members of his band get arrested and imprisoned for performing The Internationale.
+As an outcome of this episode, Güiendam and her provincial girlfriends become more aware of the political issues and decide to support more decidedly the left-wing university students.